Lyme disease is something you should know about, and Dr. Justine Lee is here to help. For more from Dr. Lee, find her on Facebook!

 When in doubt, prevention is the key.
 Prevention includes tick-picking (fun!), flea and tick medication, and even vaccination.

-While tick-picking isn’t the most reliable way to stay Lyme free (as nymphs are as small as the head of a pencil), make sure to check your pet (and you!) carefully after a walk in the woods.
+While tick-picking isn’t the most reliable way to stay Lyme free (as nymphs are as small as the point of a pencil), make sure to check your pet (and you!) carefully after a walk in the woods.
 Check the inside thighs, the ears, and the trunk of the belly, where these tiny ticks like to hide… and then do it again the next day.
 If a tick bites your dog, the tick will be big enough to find by then.
 Remember, it takes about 24-48 hours for a tick to transmit Lyme disease, so you have a narrow window to find and pull those plump ticks off.
-Simply pull the tick off with a pair of tweezers as close to the base (skin) of the tick as you can.
+Simply use a pair of fine-tipped tweezers to grasp the tick as close to the skin as you can and pull upwards with steady pressure.
+Do not twist or jerk while pulling as this may cause the head to break off, remaining in the skin.

 - Littman MP, Goldstein RF, Labato MA, et al. ACVIM small animal consensus statement on Lyme disease in dogs: Diagnosis, treatment, and prevention.
 J Vet Intern Med 2006;20(2):422-34.